datcuandrei/ccdoom/src/readme.txt

 - profiles.java: contains the methods responsible for the functionality of the submenus found in the 'Profiles' menu.
 - conf.java: contains methods for writing and reading specific files for profiles.
 - sp.java: class that launches DOOM with the desired options.
+- multiplayer.java: class that contains the methods for launching a multiplayer match.

 CCDOOM - A cross-compatible DOOM launcher.
 Copyright (C) 2021 Andrei Datcu.